 It’s enough to strike fear into even the most experienced of marketers and bloggers.
-It can seem like torture by tedium.
+It can seem like torture.
 It’s often the stuff of nightmares.
 What is this unholy monster?

 The content audit.

 A well-executed content audit done on an annual basis can deliver big insights into your website’s blog and content marketing strategy that far exceeds its ho-hum reputation.